Auxilor/auxilor.github.io/docs/effects/configuring-an-effect.md

 This is an alternative way of configuring your effects; you don't specify a top-level effect ID, instead you specify a list of effects to be called.
-This can be thought of as being more trigger-centric; multiple triggers to multiple effects straight away, no worrying about the underlying inline chain.
+This can be thought of as being more trigger-centric; multiple triggers to multiple effects straight away, no worrying about the underlying chain.

 These work exactly like inline chains (they are inline chains), so everything is still supported; run-type, custom arguments, et cetera.